solrevdev/instagram-basic-display/readme.md

 **Get an Instagram User Access Token and permissions from an Instagram user**

-First you send the user to Instagram to authenticate using the `Authorize` method, they will be redirected to the `RedirectUrl` set in `InstagramCredentials` so ensure that is set-up correctly in the Instagram app settings page.
+First, you send the user to Instagram to authenticate using the `Authorize` method, they will be redirected to the `RedirectUrl` set in `InstagramCredentials` so ensure that is set-up correctly in the Instagram app settings page.

-Instagram will redirect the user on a successful login to the `RedirectUrl` page you configured in `InstagramCredentials` and this is where you can call `AuthenticateAsync` which exchanges the [Authorization Code](https://developers.facebook.com/docs/instagram-basic-display-api/overview#authorization-codes) for a [short-lived instagram user access token](https://developers.facebook.com/docs/instagram-basic-display-api/overview#instagram-user-access-tokens) or optionally a [long-lived instagram user access token](https://developers.facebook.com/docs/instagram-basic-display-api/guides/long-lived-access-tokens#get-a-long-lived-token).
+Instagram will redirect the user on a successful login to the `RedirectUrl` page you configured in `InstagramCredentials` and this is where you can call `AuthenticateAsync` which exchanges the [Authorization Code](https://developers.facebook.com/docs/instagram-basic-display-api/overview#authorization-codes) for a [short-lived Instagram user access token](https://developers.facebook.com/docs/instagram-basic-display-api/overview#instagram-user-access-tokens) or optionally a [long-lived Instagram user access token](https://developers.facebook.com/docs/instagram-basic-display-api/guides/long-lived-access-tokens#get-a-long-lived-token).

 You then have access to an `OAuthResponse` which contains your [access token](https://developers.facebook.com/docs/instagram-basic-display-api/reference/access_token) and a [user](https://developers.facebook.com/docs/instagram-basic-display-api/reference/user) which can be used to make further API calls.